tomwhartung/artsyvisions.com/README.md

 ### 11. TO-DO

-- [ ] Check new artsyvisions.com apache conf files into RCS on each host
+- [x] Check new artsyvisions.com apache conf files into RCS on each host
+- [x] Fix ssl for artsyvisions.com
+- [ ] Fix margins for desktop on artsyvisions.com, e.g. on legal pages
+  - [ ] Margins too small on desktop
-- [ ] Fix ssl for artsyvisions.com
+- [ ] Fix margins for mobile on all pages on all sites
+  - [ ] Margins too big on iPhone, e.g., on About page on groja.com
 - [ ] Test all conversions on groja.com
   - [ ] Ensure process sends emails
   - [ ] Ensure process updates DB
   - [ ] Ensure current version of DB is backed up
-- [ ] Fix margins for mobile on all pages on all sites
-  - [ ] Margins too big on iPhone, e.g., on About page on groja.com
-- [ ] Fix margins for desktop on artsyvisions.com, e.g. on legal pages
-  - [ ] Margins too small on desktop
 - [ ] Final review of Fawlty Towers article
 - [ ] Reconcile differences between current versions of settings.py and what's in RCS